Classic Motorcycle Build

 Servi-car Box

-Good luck had me finding an original Servi cargo box, which had been in storage for over 30 years.
+Good fortune had me finding an original Servi cargo box, which had been in storage for over 30 years.
 It even had the original wood floor intact.

 Harley-Davidson Servi-car cargo box